SoorajThanikkal/virtual_ornaments_try_on/readme.md

 ![Necklace Fit](media/result_36afcd43-cab4-42f1-b2cf-e90bbf81fcf6.jpg)

-📌 *Above: A preview of how the necklace fits virtually.*
+📌 *Above: A preview of how the necklace fits on an uploaded image.*

 ### 🕶️ Glasses Fit Demo